temporalio/temporal/docs/architecture/in-memory-queue.md

 # In-memory Timer Queue

-This queue is similar to the normal persisted timer queue, but it exists only in memory, ie it never gets persisted.
+This queue is similar to the normal persisted timer queue, but it exists only in memory, i.e. it never gets persisted.
 It is created by a generic `MemoryScheduledQueueFactory`, but currently serves only [speculative Workflow Task](./speculative-workflow-task.md) timeouts.
 Therefore, the only queue this factory creates is `SpeculativeWorkflowTaskTimeoutQueue` which uses the same task executor as